 This habit comes with a couple of amazing benefits:

 - Business Building — Over time, your posts will accumulate into something bigger.
 If you have enough viewership traffic then you can turn it into a business.
-You can earn money here on Medium, start your own blog website, or start a totally new business based on your thought leadership.
-The possibilities are endless when you’re driving traffic and creating good value already
+The possibilities are endless once you are delivering great value to a large audience

 Go ahead, start posting today.